We have five factories and 19 years of experience in plant extracts

 8. Citrus Extracts: Available as dietary supplements, these concentrated forms provide a high dose of bioflavonoids.

-9. Bioflavonoid-Rich Foods: Some non-citrus foods, such as berries, apples, and onions, also contain bioflavonoids, though not specifically Citrus bioflavonoids.
+9. Bioflavonoid-Rich Foods: Some non-citrus foods, such as berries, apples, and onions, also contain bioflavonoids, though not specifically citrus bioflavonoids.

-10. Herbal Supplements: Certain herbal supplements may contain Citrus bioflavonoids as part of their formulation.
+10. Herbal Supplements: Certain herbal supplements may contain citrus bioflavonoids as part of their formulation.

-When incorporating Citrus bioflavonoids into your diet, it's important to consider the form in which you consume them.
+When incorporating citrus bioflavonoids into your diet, it's important to consider the form in which you consume them.
 Fresh citrus fruits and their peels offer a natural way to increase your bioflavonoid intake, while supplements provide a more concentrated option.
 Always choose organic when possible to avoid pesticides and ensure the highest quality.

 3. Antioxidant Properties